- This policy gives our employees guidelines on our business ethics and principles.

 - This policy applies to everyone we employ or have business relations with.
 This includes individual people such as employees*, interns, volunteers, and business entities, such as vendors, enterprise customers or venture capital companies.

-We base our business code of ethics on common principles of ethics:
+We base our business values on common principles of ethics:

 Respect for others